-This is the first of the “50 Albums to Christmas 2019” series.
+This is the first of the “50 Albums of Note” series.

 I’m slightly jealous of people who haven’t heard of Jeff Beck.
 Because they still have the pleasure of hearing his music for the first time ahead of them.
 Because they have yet to sit and listen to Truth.
 Because (and this still astounds me that I’m saying this with complete sincerity) they have yet to hear Rod Stewart in his pomp and prime as evidenced on this record, before he became the twisted image of himself courtesy of Spandex and Kenny Everett.
 Because playing behind them are Mick Waller on drums and a pre-Stones Ronnie Wood on bass - a rhythm section on a par with Starr & McCartney, or Redding & Mitchell.
 Because this is who Jimi Hendrix was listening to as he broke out too.
 Just because….